eeevans/setup_linuxviewer/README.md

 on 18.04.
 It may be possible by pulling the source for cmake and installing a later version.

+#### Note:

+The vulkan-dev, libxml++-3.0.0, and shaderc packages were not available for Ubuntu 20.04 at the time of this writing so is being built from source.
+This may not be necessary in the future if these packages become maintained for this OS version.

 ### Util Script

 The `make_all_script.sh` simply concatenates the individual scripts into